Wage Calculator

 • ·Bundle car repayments + running costs into pre-tax salary

-• ·Eligible EVs under $91,387 can offer the clearest tax benefit because they are exempt from FBT
+• ·Eligible EVs under $91,387 offer the clearest benefit because they are exempt from FBT

-• ·At lease end: pay residual, re-lease, or hand back
+• ·At lease end: pay the residual, re-lease, or hand back

 Use the calculator →

-• ·For employees of public hospitals, ambulances, and certain NFPs
+• ·For employees of public hospitals, ambulance services, and certain NFPs

 • ·$9,010 FBT-exempt cap for living expenses (rent, mortgage, bills)